Hilo massacre: Aftermath

 Later that day, a larger crowd gathered to be addressed by Harry Kamoku.
 Estimates of the size of the crowd range from 500 to 3000 people.
 Kamoku said, "The only reason we know for them shooting at us like criminals is that we are members of our chosen unions.
 The order to shoot came while we were sitting down."

 Joseph V. Hodgson (1899–1973) was appointed Attorney General of the territory by Governor Joseph Poindexter a few weeks before the Hilo Massacre.
 Hodgson later released the Hodgson Report, which reported on the Massacre.

 In October 1938, injured protester Kai Uratani filed a lawsuit against the officers responsible for the shooting.
 He lost, and instead had to pay for the officers' defense costs.

 Legacy

 Despite the injuries, the strike did not achieve any immediate major gains for the unions.
-However, within ten years, Hawaii unions had become very powerful, and the August 1 anniversary of the Hilo massacre was regularly commemorated at the Hilo docks.
+However, within ten years, Hawaii unions had become powerful, and the August 1 anniversary of the Hilo massacre was regularly commemorated at the Hilo docks.